Consulting Engineer at Red Hat

 b) Remove the technical and organizational barriers in projects that prevent contributions from making it into Eclipse.

-c) encourage and support projects that help build bridges between the Eclipse IDE, Orion and other IDE's
+c) encourage and support projects that help build bridges between the Eclipse IDE, Orion, Che and other IDE's

 d) work on identifying projects or pieces of projects that could be dropped or changed to reduce complexity and make other contributions possible.

-In short - keep the tooling platforms that have been built and will be built at Eclipse.org alive and viable for years to come.
+In short - continue to keep the tooling platforms that have been built and will be built at Eclipse.org alive and viable for years to come.

 Max Rydahl Andersen is leading the development of JBoss Tools and Red Hat JBoss Developer Studio and have several years working with Eclipse from both outside and inside of eclipse.org.
 His main interests for Eclipse.org is to keep the Eclipse IDE a viable platform for building desktop based tooling while also getting involved in offering a complementary cloud and web-based tooling offering.